-- 3.120 To be eliqible for registration as a small PI, the average monthly value of payment transactions (or, where applicable, projected monthly average) carried out by the applicant (including by agents on its behalf) must not exceed €3 million.
+- To be eligible for registration as a small PI, the average monthly value of payment transactions (or, where applicable, projected monthly average) carried out by the applicant (including by agents on its behalf) must not exceed €3 million.
 In their application for registration, applicants will be required to self-certify that the business will meet the monthly value of payment transactions condition.
 If, however, we suspect that this might not be the case, we may ask for projected financial statements.
 We also ask the applicant to describe how it will monitor the monthly average value of payment transactions once it is registered.
-We expect applicants to have a clear and established process for monitoring this so that they know if the requirement to become authorised (monthly average payment transactions value exceeding €3 million) is triggered. - 3.121 For small EMIs, if the business plans to undertake payment services not connected with the issuing of e-money (unrelated payment services), then the monthly average of relevant payment transactions (or, where applicable, projected monthly average) must not exceed €3m.
+We expect applicants to have a clear and established process for monitoring this so that they know if the requirement to become authorised (monthly average payment transactions value exceeding €3 million) is triggered. - 3.123 For small EMIs, if the business plans to undertake payment services not connected with the issuing of e-money (unrelated payment services), then the monthly average of relevant payment transactions (or, where applicable, projected monthly average) must not exceed €3m.
 To register as a small EMI, an applicant must also not have total business activities that generate (or, where applicable, are projected to generate) average outstanding e-money that exceeds €5m.
-Small EMIs are required to provide financial forecasts with their business plans and more detail is provided below. - 3.122 Applicants will need to take account of changes in exchange rates where they carry out transactions in different currencies.
-In our view, it would be reasonable for applicants to use the Commission's monthly accounting rate of the euro (which is available on the InforEuro website) to calculate turnover in euro for a particular calendar month.
+Small EMIs are required to providefinancial forecasts with their business plans and more detail is provided below.

+3.124122 Applicants will need to take account of changes in exchange rates where they carry outto use the Commission's monthly accounting rate of the euro (which is available on the InforEuro website) to calculate turnover in euro for a particular calendar month. $\frac{1-216}{1}$